mindolph/Mindolph/README.md

 Mindolph is developed based on JavaFX, see [code/README.md](code/README.md) for more details.

 Future Plan:

-* 1.11: New Gen-AI feature and improvement.
+* 1.11: New features and improvements for Gen-AI.
 * 1.12: Improvement and bug fixing.

 ### Buy me a cup of coffee